Marie de Sabrevois: Counter-revolutionary Work

 The course of the rebels’ march on Quebec is made more arduous by Guerlac’s relentless disinformation (he poses as an advisor in correspondence with rebel leader Benedict Arnold)—especially a rumor of espionage that eliminates the rebels’ most valuable Abenaki guide.

 Marie is discovered by Arnold’s agents (the Arundel narrator and his towns fellow) in Guerlac's home, a large white house "with a curved roof such as Quebec folk build as protection against cannon shot—-a house sheltered among tall trees", to which "there's no man in Canada who is not honored to come ... officers and gentlemen!".
 The agents seize Guerlac and bind him but are nearly overcome themselves when Marie frees him.
-Finally he dies in a fall from the wall on New Year’s Day, 1776 (by the Gregorian calendar—always used in New France but new-fangled for the British and their insurgent colonials alike).
+Finally, he dies in a fall from the wall on New Year’s Day, 1776 (by the Gregorian calendar—always used in New France, but new-fangled for the British and their insurgent colonials alike).

-With the demise of her brother, Marie is left as the responsible aunt to Ellen Phipps.
+Following the demise of her brother, Marie is left as the responsible aunt to Ellen Phipps.
 Ellen and her mother were among the British civilians captured at Fort William Henry and trafficked by the Abenaki—when Ellen was still only three—to Guerlac.
 When the mother died, the girl was placed in Marie's old convent in Montreal; Marie now moves her to the chateau of Moses Hazen, athwart the western prong of the rebel advance.

 Marie is next seen in the opening scene of Rabble in Arms (1933; chronologically the second of the sequence)—at the great rotunda at Ranelagh Gardens, in the spring of 1776.
 Meeting this novel's narrator and his brother, Arundel men, she pretends never to have heard of the town and recasts for their benefit the late Guerlac as having been her father, whose property she has come to England to dispose of.
 Marie, however, and her new escort—her Canadian uncle Lanaudiere (AKA Mr. Leonard), another peripheral figure in British intelligence—are here to see Lord Germain (later Viscount Sackville).

 Using such American code as lobsterbacks, Marie convinces her townsfellows of her likemindedness.
-But there is a romantic as well as political bewitchment afoot: the victim in Rabble is not the narrator but rather his Harvard-educated and Loyalist brother, Nathaniel, whom she easily gets to take to America details of the coming imperial counterinsurgency expedition under General (and playwright) John Burgoyne.
+But there is a romantic, as well as political, bewitchment afoot: the victim in Rabble is not the narrator but rather his Harvard-educated and Loyalist brother, Nathaniel, whom she easily gets to take to America details of the coming imperial counterinsurgency expedition under General (and playwright) John Burgoyne.
 His contact, and Marie’s second unwitting mule, is Ellen, at Hazen's chateau in Iberville, Quebec, where a close civilian eye may be kept on the rebels moving down the Richelieu via Fort Saint John.
 Hazen’s loyalties are suspect (at least to Roberts’ characters, which is to say he may be loyal in fact to King George while receiving his salary from the Continental Congress).
 Through such acts as the loss/surrender at the Battle of the Cedars and the employment of the incompetent Timothy Bedel, Hazen has alienated rebel (and reader) sympathy.